CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/getting-started.md

    ![](./media/gs-1.png)

-1. Open a new browser tab and navigate to [Power Apps](https://portal.azure.com/) portal.
+1. Open a new browser tab and navigate to [Azure Portal](https://portal.azure.com/) portal.

    >Note: Since you are working within a VM, please copy the above link and open it in the browser inside the VM.